StatisticsFinland/PxGraf/docs/LOCAL_SETUP.md

 ## PxWeb

-PxGraf requires a connection to PxWeb api for database access.
+If PxWeb api is to be used, PxGraf requires a connection to PxWeb api for database access.

 Development setup can be configured to use a local instance of PxWeb or a remote instance running on a server.